wlh18/react-5/README.md

 ### Params

-#### Params

-We can set `params` inside of our path by prefixiing the part of the path with a colon.
+We can set `params` inside of our path by prefixing the part of the path with a colon.
 This will allow us to pass data to our path.

 ```js
 <Route path='/users/:id' component={User} />